NIHS-DNFI/BLAST_TSN/README.md

-# BLAST_TSG (Target-Specific Gene)
+# BLAST_TSN (Target-Specific Nucleotide sequence)
 ## Overview
-BLAST_TSG is a Bash script that semi-automatically searches for target-specific gene sequences based on data outputted from OrthoFinder (https://github.com/davidemms/OrthoFinder).
+BLAST_TSN is a Bash script that semi-automatically searches for target-specific gene sequences based on data outputted from OrthoFinder (https://github.com/davidemms/OrthoFinder).
 Users can target organisms that already have genome assemblies, assisting them in the search for target-specific gene sequences.

 ## Requirement
 At the time of release, the related software was tested using the following versions: